Scaling Booking Tools for Clinicians and Patients

 1. From design to delivery

-I translated key decisions into detailed specs and edge case logic, collaborating with engineers to ensure feasibility.
-I also created a QA plan to catch issues early and worked closely with teams across the platform to maintain consistency.
-These efforts helped us safely scale Self-Book’s rollout without increasing friction for clinicians.
+Translated key decisions into detailed specs and edge case logic, working with engineers to ensure feasibility.
+I created a QA plan to catch issues early and collaborated across teams to maintain consistency.
+These efforts helped scale Self-Book without adding friction for clinicians.

 Key improvements